vitaut/vitaut.net/_posts/2015-12-13-solving-gchq-christmas-challenge-with-ampl.md

 22 22;
 {% endhighlight %}

-Now to the interesting part: I used two sets of decicion variables, `RowRunStart` and `ColRunStart`, to represent start positions of row and column runs respectively:
+Now to the interesting part: I used two sets of decision variables, `RowRunStart` and `ColRunStart`, to represent start positions of row and column runs respectively:

 {% highlight text %}